FaezAnsar/business_chat/README.md

 # Business Chat App

 **Business Chat** is a real-time messaging application designed for organizations to manage employee communication efficiently.
-With features such as login/signup, creating rooms, joining rooms using a code, real-time messaging, and announcement notifications, this app provides a seamless communication experience for employees.
+With features such as login/signup, creating rooms, joining rooms using a code, real-time messaging, and announcement notifications, this app provides a  communication platform for employees.

 ## Features